DiegolMarques/DiegolMarquesWebsite/content/projects/gigeship/index.md

 title: "GigEship"
 date: 2023-6-9T00:42:22-05:00
 featured: true
-description: "GigEship connects college students with innovative business ideas to talented student developers, enabling collaboration and idea realization."
+description: "GigEship is a Start Up that connects student entrepreneurs with developers to bring ideas to life."
 tags: ["Web Development"]
 resources:
 - name: "image"